Coping With Anxiety After A Breakup

 After sudden changes or distressing situations—including a romantic relationship breakup—it’s not unusual to experience emotions like sadness, pain, loneliness, or even fear.
 If you spend time with someone, it’s only natural to miss them.
 Additionally, our brains and bodies often react strongly to the end of intimate relationships.

-Why am I getting attacks of anxiety after a breakup?
+Why is my anxiety so high after a breakup?

 What happens to your mental health when a relationship ends?